NEW PRODUCTS in the offer.

 IPA - ISOPROPYL ALCOHOL

-SODIUM LACTATE SOAP - CONCLUSION
+SOAP WITH SODIUM LACTATE – CONCLUSION

-Until the saponification, my friends.
+Until saponification, friends.

 Do you need help?